Doctor of Physical Therapy

 Transfer credit from other health professions education programs to the Doctor of Physical Therapy (DPT) program will be considered for each individual student request.
 Courses under consideration for transfer must be graduate-level and must have been taken within the past three years in a ground-based format.

-The school dean and director of graduate studies will evaluate the syllabus from each requested course for equivalency of course content and rigor.
+The school dean and DPT program director will evaluate the syllabus from each requested course for equivalency of course content and rigor.
 Credit hours earned with grades of “B-” or better (grades of C+ or below are not acceptable) at an accredited institution of higher education prior to admission to the Regis University School of Physical Therapy may be transferred based on equivalency review.
 Credit hours are transferred, but quality points are not.
 The grade-point average of the student will be determined only by work done at Regis University.
 A maximum of 12 semester hours of transfer credit will be accepted.

 Graduation Requirements